JaredAll/Tetris/README.md

 ## Mathematics

-There was some fun mathematics involved in rotating the tetris pieces;
+### Rotation

-more to come later.
+If we consider each individual block of each piece a vector with coordinates relative to that piece's position, we can rotate each block by a given amount, and after some shifting, achieve piece rotation.
+For the *(x,y)* position of each block, its rotated position is *(xcos(theta)-ysin(theta), xsin(theta)+ycos(theta))*.
+Tetris pieces are rotated 90 degrees, so for each rotation, the new block position becomes *(-y, x)*.
+However, this rotation may shift the piece into a different overall position, and so a shift is required to complete the rotation.
+This rotation will work for any tetris piece, and can be repeated any number of times.

 # Build

-I have added CMake compatibility for the Tetris executable, but not for the tests.
-Running Tetris requires PThreads, SDL2, SDL2\_Image, and SDL2\_TTF.
+I have added CMake compatibility for the Tetris and tests executables.
+Building requires PThreads, SDL2, SDL2\_Image, and SDL2\_TTF.
 The CMakeLists.txt file is under the /build/cmake/ directory.